andrewbaxter/dinker/readme.md

    }
    ```

-   This says to base the image on Alpine, add `hello` at the root of the filesystem, and on starting run it.
+   This says to base the image on Alpine, add `hello` at the root of the filesystem, and by default run it.

    If `alpine.tar` doesn't exist locally, pull it from the public registry.